rovitotv/SensorCraft/README.rst

 * OriginalFoglemanCode the code started
 * SensorCraftLogo is a directory with the CD cover and RYA generated art work
 * EnthoughtCanopy directory contains Windows and Mac versions of Enthought Canopy Express, please check the Enthought web site for the latest version

+The CD doesn't have the rocket launch chapter so consider updating from the latest github release.